-A speciality in the region, pan con tomato can be found on lists of tapas in Barcelona, but also is served with almost every meal, and even for breakfast.
-Generally day old bread is warmed, garlic is rubbed along the top, and the tomato rubbed as the final ingredient.
+A speciality in the region, pan con tomato can be found on many tapas menus, or really at almost any bar or restaurant in Barcelona.
+It is served with almost every meal, and even for breakfast.
+Generally day old bread is warmed, garlic is rubbed along the top, the bread is drizzled with olive oil, and the tomato rubbed as the final ingredient.
 It is a staple of the Catalan diet.

 Although I continue to struggle with when to eat in Spain, what I love about tapas in Barcelona is that it is easy to find them pretty much all day, every day.
 And, for that, I am thankful.

 - What are the best tapas bars in Barcelona?
 I do love Bodega 1900, but there are some more traditional places for the best tapas in Spain, including Bar Ramon and La Plata.